uvacw/inca/doc/how_to_use_hype_detector.md

 ## What is it?

 The hype detector aims to be a tool to identify sudden changes in words/phrases and to identify events in sets of documents.
 There are two ways to do this, each with separate methods: clustering method or Td-idf method.
+INCA has two tf-idf functionalities.
+The first calculates the tf-idf scores for specified search terms, and the second calculates the most important words based on their tf-idf scores per day.

 ### 1) Hype_cluster class